robin-rpr/calos/doc/clearly-image.rst

 Overview
 ~~~~~~~~

-:code:`ch-image` is a *fully* unprivileged image builder.
+:code:`clearly image` is a *fully* unprivileged image builder.
 It does not use any
 setuid or setcap helper programs, and it does not use configuration files
 :code:`/etc/subuid` or :code:`/etc/subgid`.
 This contrasts with the “rootless”
 or “`fakeroot <https://sylabs.io/guides/3.7/user-guide/fakeroot.html>`_” modes